bvibber/ogv.js/readme.md

 * audio: yes, with a/v sync (requires Web Audio or Flash)
 * [background threading: no](https://github.com/brion/ogv.js/wiki/Threading)
 * [GPU accelerated drawing: yes (requires WebGL)](https://github.com/brion/ogv.js/wiki/GPU-acceleration)
-* seeking: yes (with Range header)
+* seeking: yes for Ogg (with Range header), no for WebM
+* SIMD acceleration: no

+Ogg files are fairly well supported, but WebM is still very experimental.

 ## Goals

-Long-form goal is to create a drop-in replacement for the HTML5 video and audio tags which can be used for basic playback of Ogg Theora and Vorbis media on browsers that don't support Ogg or WebM natively.
+Long-form goal is to create a drop-in replacement for the HTML5 video and audio tags which can be used for basic playback of Ogg Theora and Vorbis or WebM media on browsers that don't support Ogg or WebM natively.

 (Note that a more user-friendly solution in most cases is to provide media in both open and MPEG-LA formats, if you're not averse to using patent-encumbered formats.
 This will use much less CPU and battery than performing JavaScript decoding!)